Bees really are awesome! Here are ten reasons why bees are important

 Bees are beneficial because of their pollination services, helping to provide food in the form of fruits, berries, nuts - and seeds (thereby providing leaf and root crops too!).

-Arguably, however, it is the most interesting parts of our diet are reliant on bees (and other pollinators) for cross pollination.
+Arguably, it is the most interesting parts of our diet that are reliant on bees (and other pollinators) for cross pollination.